-Landscaping experts are predicting that 2021 will be the year of the tropical plants throughout the U.S., and that includes homes in the wine country.
+Landscaping experts are predicting that 2021 will be the year of tropical plants throughout the U.S., and that includes homes in the wine country.
 Everyone is ready for some bold, bright colors after the year we’ve all experienced.
-This is especially true for those who are used to traveling to tropical locations and have not been able to get their hot weather fix this year.
-Of course, living in the wine country means you are basically living in a vacation spot year-round, but Napa and Sonoma homeowners are still finding joy in bringing tropical colors to their back yards.
-Tropical nooks filled with elephant’s ear, banana plants, and other lush tropicals are popping up in some wine country real estate.
+This is especially true for those who are used to traveling to tropical locations and have not been able to get their hot weather to fix this year.
+Of course, living in the wine country means you are basically living in a vacation spot year-round, but Napa and Sonoma homeowners are still finding joy in bringing tropical colors to their backyards.
+Tropical nooks filled with elephant’s ears, banana plants, and other lush tropicals are popping up in some wine country real estate.
 Wine country realtors are also seeing homeowners adding potted tropicals to their porches and patios in the warmer months, then bringing them inside to perk up their living rooms and kitchen when the temps drop.

 Just like millions of other Americans, those who own wine country real estate have been unable to dine out nearly as much as they are used to.
 This has led to a focus on cooking at home, and those who live in the wine country are notorious for being adamant about using fresh ingredients and reducing their carbon footprint.
 No wonder it’s now become trendier than ever to grow kitchen gardens full of herbs and veggies for those living in the wine country.
 Kitchen gardens can be created in raised beds, which are conducive to draining and work well in warmer soil.
 Easy-to-grow veggies include cucumbers, spinach, basil, rosemary, sweet peppers, and cherry tomatoes.